-‘Without doubt the best ski trip I’ve ever been on’, ‘by far the best guide that I have ever had’, ‘a dream for any backcountry skier’.
-We asked a couple of people who went this year ski touring in Finnmark with Fred, and praises liked these piled up one after the other.
-So which are the reasons why this trip is so great?
+‘Without doubt, the best ski trip I’ve ever been on’, ‘by far the best guide that I have ever had’, ‘a dream for any backcountry skier’.
+We asked a couple of people who went this year on a 6-day ski tour in Finnmark with Fred, and praise like these started piling up.
+So why is this trip is so great?
 Just to name a few reasons:

-And there are plenty of possibilities for skiing, to try different terrains every day, and for all kind of skiers.
+And there are plenty of possibilities to try different terrain every day, with options for all kinds of skiers.
 According to Fred, there is everything from low incline skiing to alpine summits.
 Charlotte, who went there last month with friends, highlighted: ‘The ski is of high quality.
 You have steep couloirs when going down some peaks, long powder slopes and skiing through the trees’.

-Gauthier, ski fan and one of the co-founders of Explore-Share, persuaded some of his friends to join him to go there this year: 'Skiing in Norway was an old dream of mine, but I wanted to experience and share this unique adventure (as I always do) with my friends, some, very good skiers, some having very few touring experience.
+Gauthier, a skier and one of the co-founders of Explore-Share, persuaded some of his friends to join him to go there this year: 'Skiing in Norway was an old dream of mine, but I wanted to experience and share this unique adventure (as I always do) with my friends, some of whom are very good skiers and some of whom have very little touring experience.
 I must say this ski trip exceeded by far my expectations'.
 And the whole group enjoyed very much Fred’s ‘explorer’ approach: ‘He is very generous, kind, relaxed, discreet, open minded, humble and super professional.
 He likes to explore new areas, where nobody skied before, and then share this region with others.
 You feel like an explorer when spending the day with him’.